 As the cooler weather arrives and we begin switching our homes from air sanctuaries to cosy caves, one thing we don't tend to think about is the air quality in our environment.
 The best air purifiers are an easy fix, gaining in popularity due to their promise of eliminating odours, pollutants, and bacteria from the air.

 Of course, the last few years have also been a time of thinking more about our health, as well as the health of those around us.
 For example, air purifiers are designed to eliminate nasty irritants, from smoke and pollution to dust and pet hair.

 Some can also serve multiple purposes, which will comfort anyone reluctant to incorporate yet another bulky gadget into their living area.
 Instead, save space with something compact like the Blueair 3210.

 Scroll down to see how we ranked the best air purifiers on the market right now or if you want cooling power without the purification element, check out our guide to the best fans.

-Many air purifiers claim to be 'whisper quiet, but the Blueair Blue 3210 actually means it.
-While testing, we barely noticed the device working away, even when it was working hard to clear the air after cooking or a spray of air freshener around the room (if you ever want to make sure your air purifier is doing something, that's the way!).
+A lovely-looking update from Blueair, the 3210 prioritizes style along with functionality.
+For example, many air purifiers claim to be 'whisper quiet', but this one means it.
+While testing, we barely noticed the device, even when it was working hard to clear the air after cooking or a spray of air freshener around the room (if you ever want to make sure your air purifier is doing something, that's the way!).

 Real Homes rating: 4.5 out of 5 stars